GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 1. Merge the production promotion pull request (**NOT** a squashed merge, just a normal merge)
 2. Use the `/Announce a recycle` workflow in `#login-appdev` to announce the start of the deployment
     - Enter the RC number that will be deployed
-    - When necessary, create a separate announcement for `identity-pki`
     - The workflow will send a notification to the `#login-appdev` and `#login-devops` channels

     ![Announce recycle workflow]({{ site.baseurl }}/images/announce-recycle-workflow.png)